Custom Search

 Mouth Wateringly Gorgeous

 Yes, it’s the Alfa Romeo 8c Competizione, and it’s mouth a wateringly gorgeous, curvaceous delight.
 I saw one of the first on show outside last year’s MINT Antiques and Modern Art show here in Milan, and drooled over it.
-It not necessary to know what was under the hood, nor how fast it was.
+I did not care what was under the hood, or how fast it was.
 That’s how seductive this beauty was.

 The fact that I’ve read a few reviews that have lauded this automotive glory, is simply the icing on the cake.
 Really, having seen this car in the flesh, I would not really have expected to hear nothing but praise for it.
 A looker and a goer.
 What more could any car mad male or female ask for?